touch

 ?

-Creating files requires write permission in the target directory, and updating timestamps requires write permission on the file or ownership.
+7.10 Are there any security implications of using Creating files requires write permission in the target directory, and updating timestamps requires write permission on the file or ownership.
 Improper use in restricted directories can lead to permission errors, but touch

 itself poses minimal security risks.